XBraid/xbraid/docs/Example.md

 ### User Defined Structures and Wrappers

-As mentioned, the user must wrap their existing time stepping routine per the \f$\chi\f$Braid interface.
+As mentioned, the user must wrap their existing time stepping routine per the XBraid interface.
 To do this, the user must define two data structures and some wrapper routines.
 To make the idea more concrete, we now give these function definitions from examples/drive-01, which implements a scalar ODE, \f$ u_t = \lambda u \f$.